PappuLal1234/user-management/README.md

    * DataBase Design -

      For Database i am using MySQL and created a pogo for user management where i performing CRUD operation with user basic information.

 #  Data Structure used in project

    * DataBase Design -

-     In this project mostly used ArrayList & along with java 8 feature like optional class and lambda experssion.
+     In this project mostly used ArrayList & along with java 8 feature like optional class and lambda expression.

 #  Project Summary

-   * In UserManagement System i created a rest api with the help of spring boot where we can perform CRUD opeartion with the user  information.
+   * In UserManagement System i created a Rest APIs with the help of spring boot where we can perform CRUD operation with the user information.